edugonzaloalmorox/sentiment_congress/README.md

 - `session_type`: Type of session.
 New session (`inicio`) or re-start of the session (`reanuda`)

+This dataset has been used for the creating a blog entry [_"2018 in the Spanish Congress"_](https://edugonzalmo.netlify.com/post/congreso-espa%C3%B1ol/) (in Spanish)

 These materials and work are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).